 Pediatrics Subinternship A four-week inpatient rotation during which senior medical students are considered the equivalent of interns and are directly responsible for the care of assigned patients under the supervision of resident and attending physicians.
-Students are assigned to one of the three patient-care units at Yale New Haven Children's Hospital.
-The rotation offers an opportunity to develop organizational skills and experience the pace of internship in a supportive environment.
-Emphasis is placed on being an integrated team member, taking ownership of one's patients, and demonstrating improvement in intern skills (clinical reasoning, communication with patients/families, organization, prioritization, presentation, and efficiency) through incorporation of constructive feedback.
-Prerequisite: satisfactory completion of third-year Pediatric and Internal Medicine clerkships.
+There are four patient-care units in Yale-New Haven Children's Hospital that students may be assigned to: the Pediatric ICU, the Neonatal ICU, and two units with a mixture of general and specialty pediatric patients.
+Typically, up to four students can be accommodated in the rotation each block.
+The schedule of shifts will be as that of an intern.
+All subinterns, regardless of placement, take daytime and evening shifts.
+No overnight shifts will be assigned.
+Subinterns are subject to the same duty hour restrictions as the interns.
+This rotation is a great opportunity to develop organizational skills and experience the pace of internship in a supportive environment.
+An emphasis is placed on being an integrated team member, taking ownership of one's patients, and demonstrating improvement in intern skills (clinical reasoning, communicating with patients/families, organization, prioritization, presentation, and efficiency) through the incorporation of constructive feedback.